Edited by: Stella Shon

 This appears to be a placeholder discount until the next decent sale rolls around, which historically happens every 6 months or so.

 American Airlines is offering a discount on purchased AAdvantage miles.
 The more miles you buy, the greater your discount will be.

 Depending on your account, you may be targeted for different discount tiers, but the most widely available is:

 Typically, American Airlines charges 3.5 cents per mile, but if you maximize this promotion and purchase 150,000 miles, you’ll be charged a total of $3,668.44 which brings the cost of each mile down to about 2.44 cents.

 We value American Airlines AAdvantage miles at 1.4 cents apiece, so even with the 35% discount, it’s a pretty expensive proposition — but it could still be worth it if you had a specific redemption in mind.

 You can head to American’s buy miles page to complete your purchase — American will allow you to purchase a maximum of 150,000 AAdvantage miles per year.

 Note that American processes the purchases of miles directly, so any transaction will count as an airfare purchase.
 This means you’ll want to use a credit card that rewards you for spending on airfare.
 The Platinum Card® from American Express, for example, earns 5x points per $1 spent directly with airlines (up to $500,000 per year; then 1x points), which is the best you’ll find in the industry.

-We don’t typically recommend buying miles speculatively, but if you are eyeing pricey premium-cabin tickets on routes that happen to have award space, this could be a great way to travel up front for a lot less out-of-pocket.
+We don’t typically recommend buying miles speculatively, but if you are eyeing pricey premium-cabin tickets on routes that happen to have award space, this could be a decent way to travel up front for a bit less out-of-pocket.

 Was this page helpful?